jjgroenendijk/arch-vscode/README.md

 ## Features Detail

-**SSH Agent:** Automatically started on boot.
-SSH_AUTH_SOCK available for git operations.
+**SSH Agent:** Entrypoint starts `ssh-agent` when one is not already running so `SSH_AUTH_SOCK` is available for git operations.

-**Package Installation:** Use pacman/yay as normal.
-Packages persist in home volume.
-EXTRA_PACKAGES auto-installs on start.
+**Package Installation:** Runtime pacman/yay installs modify the container filesystem and are lost when the container is rebuilt.
+Use `EXTRA_PACKAGES` (reinstalled on each start) or bake dependencies into a custom image for persistence.

 **Custom Username:** Set USERNAME env var.
 Default is "developer".
 Home persists regardless of username.